3TUSK/FrogCraft-Rebirth/README.md

     * EVT: not yet, maybe not
     * Mobile power bank: REWORKING

-#### About _FrogCraft 2: Chemica_
+#### About _FrogCraft 2: Chemia_
-FrogCraft 2: *Chemica* (latin. chemistry) is a mod highly concentrating on chemical industry, aiming to establish a whole system about chemicals synthetic and usage.
+*FrogCraft 2: Chemia* (a.k.a.
+Laboratorium Chemiae) is a mod highly concentrating on chemical industry, aiming to establish a whole system about chemicals synthetic and usage.

-FrogCraft 2: *Chemica* will try to follow [Cult of Kitteh](http://asie.pl/kitteh/).
+*FrogCraft 2: Chemia* will try to follow [Cult of Kitteh](http://asie.pl/kitteh/).

 Yes, NO GUI.
 It sounds as if I am insane, but I have my own idea.
 Thanks to asie, otherwise I won't even think about such a design.